josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## interpolation

 A form of property [data binding][AioGuideGlossaryDataBinding] in which a [template expression][AioGuideGlossaryTemplateExpression] between double-curly braces renders as text.
-That text can be concatenated with neighboring text before it is assigned to an element property or displayed between element tags, as in this example.
+That text can be concatenated with neighboring text before it is assigned to an element property or displayed between elements, as in this example.

 <code-example format="html" language="html">